TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextvars.rst

 --------------

 This module provides APIs to manage, store, and access context-local state.
-The :class:`~contextvars.ContextVar` class is used to declare and work with *Context Variables*.
-The :func:`~contextvars.copy_context` function and the :class:`~contextvars.Context` class should be used to manage the current context in asynchronous frameworks.
+The :class:`~contextvars.ContextVar` kundi is used to declare and work with *Context Variables*.
+The :func:`~contextvars.copy_context` function and the :class:`~contextvars.Context` kundi should be used to manage the current context in asynchronous frameworks.

-Context managers that have state should use Context Variables instead of :func:`threading.local()` to prevent their state from bleeding to other code unexpectedly, when used in concurrent code.
+Context managers that have state should use Context Variables instead of :func:`threading.local()` to prevent their state kutoka bleeding to other code unexpectedly, when used in concurrent code.

 See also :pep:`567` for additional details.